 Assessment criteria Relevant Details/ Evidence Potential health impact Recommendations/ mitigation Does the proposal minimise construction impacts such as dust, noise, vibration and odours?
 Yes Construction impacts (e.g. dust generation) shall be minimised through adoption of best practice construction measures, formalised through the production of a Construction and Environmental Management Plan where feasible. + N/A Does the proposal minimise air pollution caused by traffic and energy facilities?
-Yes The Carbon emissions are expected to be reduced by more than 50% for non- domestic by passive design methods and green technology such as air source heat pumps and PVs.
-Moreover, the energy generation technology will be combustion free, thereby improving air quality.
-Onsite parking has been reduced as far as possible to minimise air pollution. + N/A Does the proposal minimise noise pollution caused by traffic and commercial uses?
+Yes The energy generation technology will be combustion free, thereby improving air quality.
+Onsite parking has been reduced as far as possible to minimise air pollution.
+An Air Quality Assessment has been undertaken in support of the application and include recommended mitigation measures to be implemented. + N/A Does the proposal minimise noise pollution caused by traffic and commercial uses?
 Yes Noise pollution will be minimised across the development.
-An Acoustic assessment is being undertaken in support of the application and will include recommended mitigation measures to be implemented.
-The development will incorporate design and building fabric measures to mitigate potential noise levels from the proposed development and ensure the impact of any external sources on internal ambient noise levels are within acceptable limits. + N/A
+An Acoustic assessment has been undertaken in support of the application and include recommended mitigation measures to be implemented.
+The development will incorporate design and building fabric measures to ensure the impact of any external sources on internal ambient noise levels are within acceptable limits. + N/A